claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 ## Parameter Types

 **Pitch Deviation**
 : A layer of pitch shifts added to the base pitch curve.
+100 cents is equivalent to 1 semitone.

 **Vibrato Envelope**
 : Amplitude modulation of expression-based vibrato.